sherrytp/CFANotes/index.md

+An Obsidian vault to store my preparation notes for CFA exam

-# Obsidian Notes
+## Obsidian Notes

-Publish your public notes with MkDocs

-## Hello World!

 The `index.md` in the `/docs` folder is the homepage you see here.

-The folders in `/docs` appear as the main sections on the navigation bar.
+The folders in `/Notes` appear as the main sections on the navigation bar.

 The notes appear as pages within these sections.
-For example, [[Note 1]] in `Topic 1`
+For example, [[Mock]] in `Mock`.

+Publish your public notes with [MkDocs](https://squidfunk.github.io/mkdocs-material/)